-For those of you who read the word “physics” and still opened this blog, I applaud you for being fitness professionals willing to challenge the breadth of your knowledge to learn a little more about how resistance forces impact the exercise selection for your clients.
+For those of you who read the word “physics” and still opened this blog, I applaud you for being personal trainers willing to challenge the breadth of your knowledge to learn a little more about how resistance forces impact the exercise selection for your clients.

 I’m not going to lie to you: Physics has never been my strong suit.
 But I really wanted to understand this concept as it applies to my profession and share it with others who may also have trouble grappling with the concepts.
-Which means, I hope to explain the relevance of moment arms in the way that I learned to understand it myself.
+This means, I hope to explain the relevance of moment arms in the way that I learned to understand it myself.
 Hang with me here for a minute and a whole new aspect of kinesiology may open up to you.

 A moment arm determines the influence of a force to produce (or prevent) the rotation of an object around an axis.1